-Sanah Jivani, a speaker at the Sullivan Foundation’s upcoming Spring 2022 Ignite Retreat, was just three years old when she began losing her hair to alopecia.
+Sanah Jivani, a coach at the Sullivan Foundation’s upcoming Fall 2022 Ignite Retreat, was just three years old when she began losing her hair to alopecia.
 At first, it fell out in little patches, which her mother hid carefully with various styling techniques.
 But the condition had worsened by the 7th grade.
 She had to wear a wig to school every day.
 Bullies tormented her for being different.
 She developed an eating disorder and began cutting herself to cope with the emotional pain.

 That’s all behind her now.
 Today, Jivani, who hails from Spring, Texas, is the founder and CEO of a nonprofit organization called the Love Your Natural Self Foundation and the community engagement manager for Generation Hope, headquartered in Washington, D.C.
 An accomplished public speaker and mental wellness advocate with a bachelor’s degree from the University of Texas-San Antonio (UTSA) and two master’s degrees from the University of Pennsylvania, she also launched the International Day of Self Love in 2012.
 Now in her mid-20s, Jivani has racked up more honors—including being only the second Harry S. Truman Scholar in UTSA’s history—and served on more advisory boards than most people thrice her age.

 And she hasn’t worn a wig in years.

 Click here to learn more about the Sullivan Foundation’s Fall 2022 Ignite Retreat